How to Open a Zip File That Turns Into a CPGZ

 The command line method should work basically every time, as it will forcibly extract even partially downloaded files.
 If you know the file is only partially downloaded though (by way of checking md5 hash or otherwise), you really ought to just download the file again.

 3: Install & Use The Unarchiver to Open CPGZ Zip Files

 The Unarchiver is a third party tool that can be thought of as a swiss army knife of compression formats, able to work with virtually any archive file format you can throw at it.
 It works in much the same way as the default Archive Utility, only running when an archive is encountered, which it quickly decompresses then quits again.
 As such, it can also be used to forcibly extract problematic zip/cpgz files:

-- Download The Unarchiver for OS X and install it, make sure it associates with all archive formats
+- Download The Unarchiver for Mac OS X and install it, make sure it associates with all archive formats

 - Open the problematic .zip or .cpgz file (generally focusing on the origin zip is best) through Unarchiver and let it decompress